 Over the next 25 years, Northern Ireland will see a significant increase in both the overall number and the percentage of older people within the population.
 This will have implications for the type of services that we deliver, along with increasing pressures on social and healthcare provision.
-Therefore, this draft Older People's Housing Strategy has been developed to ensure that our services evolve in response to the projected growth in the number of older people in Northern Ireland.
+Therefore, our Older People's Housing Strategy has been developed to ensure that our services evolve in response to the projected growth in the number of older people in Northern Ireland.

-The Housing Executive is both a landlord with over 85,000 homes, and the Regional Housing Authority for Northern Ireland.
+The Housing Executive is both a landlord with around 85,000 homes, and the Regional Housing Authority for Northern Ireland.
 In the latter role we need to understand the dynamics of change in the population and seek to promote active housing stock management.
-Such an approach would benefit older people and other members of the community through ensuring that people live in homes best suited to their needs.
+Such an approach would benefit older people and other members of the community through ensuring that people live in homes best suited to their needs at different stages of their lives.
+This approach would also assist in the co-ordinated delivery of healthy and social care to older people.

-It is also important that we explore flexible housing solutions, which allow people to transition from one type of housing to another in later life, as their circumstances dictate.
-These solutions can range from being able to 'age in place' with the assistance of adaptations to the home and/or care support, to helping to downsize to other accommodation, including sheltered housing and extra-care housing.
+It is also important that we explore flexible housing solutions, which allow people to transition from one type of housing to another in later life, as their circumstances require.
+These solutions can range from 'ageing in place' with the assistance of adaptations to the home and/or care support, to helping to downsize to other accommodation, including sheltered housing and extra-care housing.
 The collaboration of a number of service providers will be essential to create places where older people feel safe and connected to their community, helping to prevent loneliness and isolation.

-To draft this Strategy, we have used our recent research 'Housing and Older People: Issues, Needs and Aspirations' alongside other contemporary resources.
+In writing this Strategy, we have used our recent research 'Housing and Older People: Issues, Needs and Aspirations' alongside other contemporary resources.
 We have also used our knowledge and experience of housing related issues that may impact older people.
-The draft Strategy is set out under the following four key themes:
+The Strategy is set out under the following four key themes:

-- 1. Planning for the future: Under this theme there are two distinct strands: Exploring Housing Options for Older People, which looks at different housing models; and Supporting Independent Living, which looks at ways to assist those who can and wish to remain in their own home; - 2.
-Promoting and Maintaining Dignity: This theme sets out the services we currently provide and looks at ways to develop new and existing services to promote and maintain the dignity of our tenants and customers; - 3.
-Providing Housing Advice for Older People: In this theme we set out a direction to help us explore and develop new and existing housing information and advisory services, and how we can deliver these using a range of formats and methods; and - 4.
-Promoting Participation: Under this theme we recognise how engaging, enabling and empowering older people actively to participate in community life can have positive impacts on their health, wellbeing and happiness.
+- 1. Planning for the future: Under this theme there are two distinct strands: Exploring Housing Options for Older People, which looks at different housing models; and Supporting Independent Living, which looks at ways to assist those who can and wish to remain in their own home: - 2.
+Promoting and Maintaining Dignity: This theme sets out the services we currently provide and looks at ways to develop new and existing services to promote and maintain the dignity of our tenants and customers: - 3.
+Providing Housing Advice for Older People: In this theme we set out a direction to help us explore and develop new and existing housing information and advisory services, and how we can deliver these using a range of formats and methods: and - 4.
+Promoting Participation: Under this theme we recognise how engaging, enabling and empowering older people to participate actively in community life can have positive impacts on their health, wellbeing and happiness.
 Loneliness can have a severe detrimental impact on all age groups, including older people, and we will work in partnership with others to support opportunities for older people to become involved in shaping, informing and enjoying the services that we deliver on their behalf.